matthjs/BachelorProject/README.md

 Contains objects that interact with the (gymnasium) environments and also a factory class for the creation of such objects.
 Note that any computation is delegated to other objects.

 ### Models
-Contains Gaussian process models, Bayesian optimizers, neural networks and objects that are able to fit these models for value function approximation.
+Contains Gaussian process models, Bayesian optimizers and objects that are able to fit these models for value function approximation.

 ### Simulation